 There are always people looking to become a film make up artist.
 Whether they are gathering experience for entry to a course or to directly enter the industry, volunteering on your zero budget project will give them observations and opinions to talk about in interviews and sales pitches.

 Students have the advantage of university and college contacts to quickly identify possible collaborators.
-But everyone can access a whole range of Facebook groups to directly contact filmmaking networks across the UK.
+But everyone can access a whole range of Facebook groups to directly contact filmmaking networks.
 With many of these groups boasting thousands of members, it’s a great way to find someone directly or receive good recommendations.

 Advertising Your MUA Role

 Time and again you see micro-budget projects fail to attract the right people because the advert was badly written.
 For some reason, just shouting out the name of the project and the types of cast and crew required seems to be as far as many people get.

 Perhaps they’re in a hurry and can’t spend time thinking beyond their checklist.
 Or maybe they think there are long lines of people desperately waiting in line for the chance to work for free on a project that actually very few people will ever notice happened even if it gets finished and released.

 If you are going to the effort of making a film, no matter how short or low budget, sell and market it at every opportunity.
 You never know which potential future collaborators and employers may be watching.